Qazeer/InfoSec-Notes/L7/445_SMB/2-Methodology.md

 the `enum4linux` Perl / `enum4linux-ng.py` Python scripts as well as the `smbmap` can be used.

-`enum4linux`being outdated, `enum4linux-ng.py` is recommended as the go to tool.
-In addition to enumerating the exposed shares, it will also perform `MSRPC` calls to enumerate users, groups, password policy information, etc.
+`enum4linux` being outdated, `enum4linux-ng.py` is recommended as the go to tool.
+In addition to enumerating the exposed shares, it will also perform `MSRPC` calls (using mainly `nmblookup`, `net`, `rpcclient` and `smbclientto`) to enumerate users, groups, password policy information, etc.
 For more information, refer to the `[L7] MSRPC` note.

+Note that if the null session test if being performed from a domain-joined system, the current user and computer account can be implicitly used for the connection if a null authentication is not explicitly specified.

 ```
 smbmap -H <HOSTNAME | IP>